 If you are looking for a good deal and a way to save you stress from having to plan your own trip, there are plenty of tours you can book that include entry to the Blue Lagoon.
 You can search for some on Get Your Guide, but we have found a couple good choices for you as well!

 If you are staying in Reykjavik, you can book a tour out of the capital for easy access to some great sites.
 Book the Reykjavik: Golden Circle Tour with Blue Lagoon Visit & Entry to get a look at some of Iceland’s natural wonders followed by a relaxing dip at the Blue Lagoon.
-The cost of this day trip starts at $190.

 If you come to Iceland in the winter and want to see the Northern Lights, think about booking The Blue Lagoon & Northern Lights Tour with Admission Ticket.
 This tour starts at the Blue Lagoon before a bus ride in search of the Northern Lights.
-The cost of this ten-hour total tour begins at $200.

 What Are The Electronic Bracelets?